 Dog friendly days out in Herefordshire

 This neo-classical mansion managed by the National Trust stands in a landscape and garden designed by Capability Brown.
 A project is currently being undertaken to restore the walled garden and within the park, visitors can already enjoy Brown’s work.
 Dogs on leads are allowed in the parkland and gardens but not inside.
 Full information about the property is available on the Berrington Hall website.

 This National Trust property is a medieval manor house located in a 1700 acre estate.
 It’s a great place to get out and about for a walk and dogs are welcome in the woods and parkland.
 Children will love the natural play trail.
 At just under a mile long, it boasts activities to climb, balance and play on.
 Dogs can come along on the play trail too.
 Whilst dogs aren’t allowed inside the cafe, there’s a large courtyard seating area that is dog friendly.
 Full information and opening hours available on the Brockhampton website.

 Croft Castle – Leominster

-Croft Castle National Trust property is a great family day out with plenty of places to explore, fun playgrounds and a cosy, warm tearoom.
-The parkland and gardens are dog friendly, as is a section of the tearoom.
+As dog friendly days out go, Croft Castle National Trust property is one of the best with plenty of places to explore, fun playgrounds and a cosy, warm tearoom.
+The vast parkland and gardens are both dog friendly, as is a section of the tearoom.
 Dogs aren’t allowed inside the other buildings.
 For a selection of walks of varying distances around the estate and full information on the property, head to their website.
 You can also read my review of a family day out at Croft Castle.